JakeSteam/blog-history/_drafts/2024-08-09-lego-junkbot-technical-and-historical-decompiling.md

 > Ranjit has been involved with digital art on the Internet before the Web ever existed: he helped found sito.org, a pre-WWW collaborative arts community.
 For the last several years, Ranjit has been on the board of SCAN, an old-school annual digital arts conference dating back to 1979 .
 Ranjit was a member of the original design and implementation team for the Philadelphia Inquirer¹s website.
 Later, he worked as the Director of Technology at Word Magazine, where he led the technical development of the art toy Pixeltime (pixeltime.com) and the award-winning multiplayer game Sissyfight (www.sissyfight.com).
 Unsatisfied merely making games for a living, in his spare time Ranjit creates alternative musical instruments, such as the Silence Organ and the MIDI Ironing Board.
 His art and installations have appeared in solo and group exhibitions in California and Pennsylvania.
 Personal site: www.moonmilk.com.

 Bhatnagar has maintained [moonmilk.com](https://moonmilk.com/) for the past 30(!) years, writing articles about various creative _things_ he has been up to.
 Music, writing, programming, art, photography[^ranjit-photography], it's got it all.

+Additionally, according to Brian Crecente[^lego-podcast]: "_Of all the games he worked on Ranjit Bhatnagar said that Junkbot remains his favorite_".

 [^ranjit-photography]: <https://www.flickr.com/photos/ranjit/with/52755632468/>